spring1843/go-dsa/graph/README.md

 # Graph

 A graph is a collection of vertices that are connected through directed or undirected edges.
 In an edge-weighted tree, each edge is assigned a value representing its cost or benefit.
-Graphs can be used to model various real-world scenarios, For example graph A in the below figure can represent university courses and their prerequisites, cities and their highways, followers in a social network, links on a site, and many more.
+Graphs can be used to model various real-world scenarios.
+For example graph A in the below figure can represent university courses and their prerequisites, cities and their highways, followers in a social network, links on a site, and many more.

 ```ASCII
 [Figure 1] Graph Examples - Numbers, arrows, and numbers in brackets each respectively represent vertices, edges, and edge weights.